wolfeidau/datum/README.md

 # Time Series Data

-The aim of this module is to enable management of time series data in a key value store.
+The aim of this module is to enable management of time series data in leveldb.
 It will include methods for storing, retrieving based on a key and a date, along with methods for down sampling this data based on a unit of time.

 Initially this will be loosely based on some of the awesome work done in graphite.